wanderingcoderr/api/README.md

 - Contributions to new data formats are welcome
 - Please raise an issue before submitting a PR
 - Report issues with Place names in the [Main Site repo](https://github.com/covid19india/covid19india-react/issues)
-- DO NOT change json/csv directly.
+- DO NOT change json or csv directly.
 They get replaced automatically

 ## Notes
 - Don't use the "Current Status" in raw_data.json as we are rarely able to map the status to exact patient anymore.
 This will soon be deprecated in a future version of the API.